JT Gravity Limit of Liouville CFT and Matrix Model: Matrix Model Interpretation

 \section{$c=1$ Matrix Model Interpretation}

 The CFT defined by a space-like Liouville CFT coupled to a free scalar $c=1$ CFT, such that total central charge is $26$, defines a world-sheet theory of two dimensional string theory, so called $c=1$ string theory.
-It is well-known that this string theory is dual to the c=1 matrix model \cite{ Klebanov:1991qa,Ginsparg:1993is,Polchinski:1994mb}.
+It is well-known that this string theory is dual to the $c=1$ matrix model \cite{ Klebanov:1991qa,Ginsparg:1993is,Polchinski:1994mb}.

 A $c<1$ extension of two dimensional string theory can be obtained by considering a space-like Liouville CFT coupled to a time-like Liouville theory as in (\ref{LVb}).
 This string theory can be regarded as a non-critical string theory with $c\leq 1$ non-rational matter.
 Its matrix model description was given in \cite{Takayanagi:2004yr} by deforming the $c=1$ matrix model state.
 As a special case, this includes the familiar $c=1$ string theory.
-To relate this to the JT gravity, we are interested in the limit $b\to 0$, which means that the matter central charge is $c=-\infty$.
+To relate this to the JT gravity, we are interested in the limit $b\to 0$, which means that the matter central charge is $c=-\infty$. \footnote{The $c=1$ matrix model in this context has also recently been discussed in \cite{Betzios:2020nry}.} In addition to the ones discussed in \cite{Saad:2019lba, Mertens:2020hbs, Johnson:2019eik}, this matrix model gives yet another non-perturbative definition of JT gravity.
+It would be interesting to study the difference of these non-perturbative completion of JT gravity more in detail.
+Here, we discuss our initial attempts towards this direction.